socd06/dli_emotions/README.md

 Contains different model iterations and are named after the total training images and epochs.
 The best performing model is the *200dpx4_35ep.pth* model which was trained with 200 images per class and for a total of 35 epochs.

 ### [notebooks](notebooks)
-Contains the Jupyter notebook used to interactively train and evaluate a thumbs position (up or down) model using deep learning and PyTorch.
+Contains the Jupyter notebook used to interactively train and evaluate an emotion prediction (up or down) model using deep learning and PyTorch.

 ### [src](src)
 Standard src scripts and utilities plus a folder structure generator script.